initbiz/cumuluscore-plugin/README.md

 After regustering new features in your plugin you can run command: `php artisan cumulus:purgefeatures`

+## How-to

+You can use the Guards on pages, but the best approach is to create the following layouts:
+* first one for public pages
+* second one with `Session` component from `RainLab.UserPlus` for all pages that requires a user to be signed in
+* third one with `Session` component and `CumulusGuard` component for all pages that requires a user to be signed in and to be assigned to a cluster
+* Fourth, fifth and so on with `Session` component, `CumulusGuard` component and a `FeatureGuard` component for all pages that requires a user to be signed in, assigned to a cluster and the privilege for a cluster to access the feature.

+(using `Session` component from Rainlab.Users)
+ (using Cumulus Guard)
+(using Feature Guard)

+The `CumulusGuard` component

+CumulusGuard in it's onRun method push to page two variables:

+    cluster which contains current cluster's slug
+    clusterData which contains array of the current cluster data.

+Since version 1.1.13 active cluster slug is also pushed to session and cookie as cumulus_clusterslug by CumulusGuard component, but by design the cluster was designed to be get using url param.

+What is more if you want to get current cluster's data somewhere in your code, then you may like the method from clusterRepository:

+use Initbiz\CumulusCore\Repositories\ClusterRepository;
+...
+$clusterSlug = $this->property('clusterSlug');
+$clusterRepository = new ClusterRepository($clusterSlug);
+$clusterData = $clusterRepository->getCurrentCluster();

+## Auto assign

+## `ClusterFiltrable` trait
+The `ClusterFiltrable` trait is meant to be used in models.
+It adds method for

 ## Rainlab.User extension
 The plugin extends RainLab.User plugin and uses the same `User` model, so if you want to restrict backend admin to manage users remember that there is controller from RainLab.Users that uses the same Model and can access the same data.